-- Blue vertical bar: This indicates a deployment marker has been created or another event has occurred, such as a settings change for the application.
-To view event information, mouse over this bar.
+- Blue vertical bar: A deployment marker has been created or another event has occurred, such as a settings change for the app.

 Use any of New Relic's standard page functions to drill down into detailed information.
 Here is a summary of additional options with the APM Overview page.

 If you want to...
 Do this...
 Change how data appears on the main chart Select the chart title's drop-down arrow, and then select your choice of view options, including histograms or percentiles if available.
 View threshold levels for your app's Apdex score Mouse over the Apdex score ? icon.
 For non-web apps, the Apdex chart is blank because Apdex is not applicable to this class of apps.
 View trends in transaction time, Apdex, and throughput

 Select the Compare with yesterday and last week checkbox.